dmitrip/PML/README.md

 ### Estimating symmetric functionals of distributions

-To estimate a functional of a probability distribution we first compute the approximate PML distribution "under the hood" and then return the functional evaluated on the approximate PML distribution.
+We first compute the approximate PML distribution "under the hood" and then return the function(al) evaluated on the approximate PML distribution.

 When the underlying support set size is unknown:
 ```python